aeternity/aesophia/docs/sophia_stdlib.md

 Bytes.concat : (a : bytes(m), b : bytes(n)) => bytes(m + n)
 ```

-Concatenates two byte arrays, if `m` and `n` are known at compile time, the
+Concatenates two byte arrays.
+If `m` and `n` are known at compile time, the
 result can be used as a fixed size byte array, otherwise it has type `bytes()`.